-Cause of death: Dilated cardiomyopathy with heart failure Manner of death: Natural
+Cause of death: Dilated cardiomyopathy with heart failure

 - 1. The decision with respect to the choice of the most appropriate accepting health care facility in children with complex medical histories who reside in remote and rural communities. - 2.
 The involvement of paediatric experts when determining the appropriate receiving health care facility when the health condition of children with complex medical histories begins to deteriorate.